- About Us

 Mel runs the kitchen and prepares delicious meals for the clients both in the night shelter and Day Centre.
 She is focused on healthy eating, runs cooking workshops and offers clients work experience in the kitchen under her supervision.
 She is also very sporty and so is the obvious person to lead our sports workshops.

-Jane is responsible for all of the administrative duties which relate to the smooth running of the organisation.
-She does everything from ordering pens to making sure that everyone is paid and everything else in between!
+Hazel is responsible for all the financial side of the organisation which relate to the smooth running of the organisation.

 The Board of Trustees